netlify/angular-runtime/README.md

 }
 ```

-## Customizing request handling
+## Request handling

 Starting with Angular@19.
 The build plugin makes use of `server.ts` file to handle requests.
 The default Angular scaffolding does generate incompatible code for Netlify so build plugin will swap it for compatible `server.ts` file for you automatically if it detects default one being used.

+Make sure you do have `@netlify/angular-runtime` version 2.2.0 or later installed in your project.
+Netlify compatible `server.ts` file imports utilities from this package, so Angular Compiler need to be able to resolve it and it can only do that if it's installed in your project and not when it's auto-installed by Netlify.

+### Customizing request handling

 If you need to customize the request handling, you can do so by copying one of code snippets below to your `server.ts` file.

 If you did not opt into the App Engine Developer Preview: